interoperability123/cs-ehealth-interop/instructions/c-and-s-extractor.md

 Confidence level

-Finally, I want you to map the solutions to the challenges and explain why a solution can address a challenge.
+Finally, I want you to explain why the solution can address the challenge.